Nightclub security and bouncer job description.

 - Always professional when asking patrons to leave.

-- Maintain a list of banned persons who like to fight.
+- Implement a policy to ban persons who like to fight.

 - Calls the police to enforce criminal acts, as required.